lessmad/lessmad.github.com/source/blog/2014-05-16-ember-js-from-mockups-to-the-code.html.markdown

 Ember.js is a javascript framework that was started more than 3 years ago now and made a huge step forward when the version 1.0 was released in August 2013.
-It is now possible to build quite fast complex web applications while increasing the developers' productivity (by reducing boilerplate code) and the end user's hapiness (no slow page refresh).
+It is now possible to build quite fast complex web applications while increasing the developers' productivity (by reducing boilerplate code) and the end user's happiness (no slow page refresh).

 Doing consulting work at LessMad, I've discovered that despite the great documentation, it is not always clear for some developers how to structure an